fxalgofolio/fxalgofolio.github.io/framework.md

 This Open Source framework assumes a trading system is designed for a specific timeframe (i.e. time interval for each bar, e.g. 1-hour) and is comprised of:

-* Entry criteria, which contain entry signals and entry mechanism (e.g. type of order, price gap).
+* Entry strategy, which contain entry signals and entry mechanism (e.g. type of order, price gap).
-* Exit criteria, which control how an open trade is closed (e.g. stop-loss orders, exit signals).
+* Exit strategy, which control how an open trade is closed (e.g. stop-loss orders, exit signals).
 * Entry/exit parameters, which provide a tunable range of system behaviors.

+*It should be noted here that both entries and exits are equally important, as a good exit strategy can make a bad entry profitable and vice versa.*

 Assuming good measured system performance, each failed test attempting to demonstrate the performance as a fluke raises the confidence in the system being actually good. **ANY** optimization, however subtle, increases the risk of overfitting your projected system performance to historical data.
 Thus a trading system with statistically significant good performance must follow these criteria: